MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/inventory-manage-inventory.md

 ---
-title: Managing Inventory| Microsoft Docs
+title: Managing Inventory
-description: Describes how to manage the physical products that you trade in, for example, handling the stock in your warehouse.
+description: This topic describes how to manage the physical products that you trade in by creating an Inventory item card.
 documentationcenter: ''
 author: SorenGP
 ms.service: dynamics365-business-central